paulfioravanti/steno-dictionaries/README.md

    [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use).

+6. **Stitching**: containing outlines related to [stitching][], which in my case have ended up being some kind of "backwards" stitching outlines.
+Not all of the letters are represented in this dictionary, as some of the outlines had to come from overriding some existing Plover outlines.
+These overrides are enumerated in the [overrides `README`][].
+I deliberately have only created stitching outlines for lowercase letters for now, as that's all I currently have need for.

-6. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.
+7. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.